-Critical conversation is the subject of this article and some tips that are taken from the book Crucial Conversations can help to handle them.
+I would like to offer some tips I've gleaned from the book Crucial Conversations on how to handle critical conversations.
 The most dangerous risk is to avoid them, in one way or another troubles will come and find us unprepared!
 That’s what I used to experience when I was at the beginning of my career.
 Another option is to face them and try to handle them well.

 When approaching a critical conversation, the first thing to do is to appreciate the value of dialogue and think of it as an opportunity to get as much information as possible to make good decisions.
 It is the starting point to elaborate and analyze options to come up with the solution.
 Useful takeaway for project managers is to always step in to facilitate meetings to gather any kind of information, especially when the situation is not clear.

-Other important aspect is to look for signs showing us that the dialogue safety is at risk.
-When stakes are high, and emotions become strong, it is easy to loose the focus on the main topic of the conversation.
-Silence and raising voice are often the evidence that emotions are taking over, and they might bring to an unsafe path.
-In essence, we cannot control others, but we can control ourselves.
+Another important aspect is to look for signs showing us that the dialogue’s safety is at risk.
+When stakes are high and emotions become strong, it is easy to lose focus on the main topic of the conversation.
+Silence and the raising of one’s voice are evidence that emotions are taking over and they might go down an unsafe path.
+In essence, we cannot control others but we can control ourselves.

 As a consequence of the previous point, it is recommended to keep the conversation safe.
-When it is at risk we should step back and bring the conversation to a healthy dialogue.
+When at risk we should step back and bring the conversation back to a healthy dialogue.
 Understanding and acknowledging the other person’s feelings might help in delivering delicate messages.
-In a safe conversation there are two fundamental conditions, mutual purpose and mutual respect.
-The first one allows the two parties to perceive that the conversation brings to a common ground.
-Or, when there is a lack of respect in the conversation, the two parties are more interested in defending their dignity than resolving the conflict.
+In a safe conversation there are two fundamental conditions: mutual purpose and mutual respect.
+The first one allows the two parties to perceive that the conversation brings them to common ground.
+Otherwise, when there is a lack of respect in the conversation, the two parties are more interested in defending their dignity than resolving the conflict.

 During conversations, we should pay attention to what happens between the moment we feel something, because of the other person’s action, and the moment we react.
 What do we feel?
 And what do we do next?
 Between the two actions we should be careful on how we interpret the situation, we tell ourselves a story that sometimes does not correspond to reality.
-For example, during the project status meeting, the boss step in and makes decisions on a particular issue.
-It that because he or she does not trust us or is that because the issue has become so important that it must be escalated to sort things out?
+For example, during the project status meeting, the boss steps in and makes decisions on a particular issue.
+Is that because he or she does not trust us or is that because the issue has become so important that it has to be escalated to sort things out?

-Now we are probably at the most important part of the article, the dialogue is a useful process to get as much information as we can but, at the end of the day, we have to make a decision, otherwise the conversation will end up to nothing.
-There are four common ways to decide: command, consult, vote and consensus.
-The decision on what method to choose must be made based on who wants to be involved, who has the expertise on that specific topic, who has the influence to decide (and it might be better to be involved) and the number of people that it is worth involving.
+Now we are probably at the most important part of the article.
+Dialogue is a useful process to get as much information as we can but, at the end of the day, we have to make a decision, otherwise the conversation will end up fruitless.
+There are four common ways to make a decision: command, consult, vote and consensus.
+The decision on which method to choose has to be made based on who wants to be involved, who has the expertise on that specific topic, who has the influence to decide (and therefore may be better to involve) and the number of people that should be involved.
 And finally, after the decision is made, good project managers make sure that tasks have been identified and they have been assigned with due dates.

-In the end, Project Managers must appreciate the value of dialogue, as it provides useful information to make a decision.
-They must safeguard the conversation when the risk of slipping away from the main goal arises, being able to make a final decision and put it in action.
+In the end, project managers must appreciate the value of dialogue, as it provides useful information to make a decision.
+They have to safeguard the conversation when the risk of slipping away from the main goal arises, being able to make a final decision and put it in action.

 Patterson, Grenny, McMillan & Switzler, Crucial Conversations, McGraw-Hill, 2012.